 Polish-born Australian blogger Martyna loves food.
 That’s why she launched the blog Wholesome Cook, a portfolio of sorts for her recipe development and testing business, and a place where she explores natural and mostly additive-free, sometimes vegan and allergy-friendly recipe ideas.

 Martyna is based in Sydney, Australia, but often ventures out into the world of culinary delights in her own backyard, and abroad.

 Her passions include photography, food styling, and food.
 “They became my second passion by default,” Martyna says.
 Martyna also spends a lot of time taking photos of her creations, as she believes “a cookbook without relevant emotive food photography is just a collection of notes that can never truly ‘speak’ to my desire to cook good food, because food is a sensory experience It’s impossible to convey many of the wonderful aromas of cooking on paper so photography tends to be an important aspect of what I do.”

-Author of the blog Impacted Nurse, Ian Miller is a registered nurse (RN) with nearly 23 years experience working in the Emergency Department of a major teaching hospital in Canberra, Australia.
+Author of the blog “The Nurse Path”, Ian Miller is a registered nurse (RN) with nearly 23 years experience working in the Emergency Department of a major teaching hospital in Canberra, Australia.